-In individuals without heart failure, high -level iron injections appear to cause constriction of blood vessels, leading some researchers to speculate that the damage caused by iron could be the first step in a cascade of events leading to the thickening and hardening of arteries (this is known as atherosclerosis).
+In individuals without heart failure, high-dose iron injections appear to cause constriction of blood vessels, leading some researchers to speculate that the damage caused by iron could be the first step in a cascade of events leading to the thickening and hardening of arteries (this is known as atherosclerosis).

-Other experts believe that iron may also act as a catalyst in the oxidation of LDL-cholesterol and cause inflammation, which is a known risk factor for heart disease and a harbinger of many other medical problems ailing modern day humans.
+Other experts believe that iron may also act as a catalyst in the oxidation of LDL-cholesterol and cause inflammation, a known risk factor for heart disease, and a harbinger of many other medical problems ailing modern-day humans.

 Individuals can develop iron overload from excessive blood transfusions, iron supplements, or iron injections.
-However, the most common cause of iron overload is hemochromatosis, a genetic disease characterized by a predisposition to absorb excess iron from the diet.
+However, iron overload is most often caused by hemochromatosis, a genetic disease characterized by a predisposition to absorb excess iron from the diet.

 The manifestations of iron overload depend on which organs are affected and can include fatigue, skin color changes, abdominal pain, joint pain, reproductive problems, diabetes and problems with glucose regulations, an elevation in liver enzymes – oh, and also…heart failure and arrhythmias.

 It’s long been assumed that premenopausal women were less likely to get heart disease because estrogen protected them, but maybe it’s because they lose iron every month.
 That would explain why giving postmenopausal women estrogen doesn’t seem to change their heart disease risk.